NS-unina/CyberRange-Collector/README.md

 # CyberRange-Collector
 This tool stores the input and output of all commands executed from each terminal session of the virtual machine.
-It also collects screenshots taken each 10 seconds and it produces a JSON file as output which contains all those informations.
+It also collects screenshots taken each  second and it produces a JSON file as output which contains all those informations.

 ## Getting Started
 ### Prerequisites